-You’re invited to The Girls Rock!
-Awards, our annual fundraiser, to honor girls from around Maine.
-Enjoy appetizers while you hear some amazing stories of girls from around our state who break stereotypes, challenge society and rock!
+The Girls Rock!
+Awards is our biggest night of the year!
+We honor amazing girls from around Maine who are leaders in community organizing, entrepreneurship, health advocacy, STEM, athletics, and challenging adversity.
+Join us to hear some amazing stories of girls from around our state who break stereotypes, challenge society and rock!
 Your attendance and donations make our year-round programming, serving over a 1,000 girls, possible.
-Stand with us to take girls seriously.
+We hope you will join us on March 2, 2018 to stand with us to take girls seriously.